kent-map/time-walk/_admin/posts.md

 ## Getting Started

-Drag this link to your bookmarks bar - **[Juncture Preview](javascript:(function()%7Bwindow.location.href%3D%22https%3A%2F%2Fjuncture-digital.io%3Fgithub%3D%22%2Bdocument.URL%7D)()%3B)**
+Drag this bookmarklet to your bookmarks bar - **[Juncture Preview](javascript:(function()%7Bwindow.location.href%3D%22https%3A%2F%2Fjuncture-digital.io%3Fgithub%3D%22%2Bdocument.URL%7D)()%3B){: .bookmarklet}**

-This makes it convenient to view any GitHub hosted Markdown file as a Juncture-enabled web page.
-Then, when you're on a GitHub page you can simply click the bookmark to view a Juncture-rendered version of the page.
-This makes it easy to preview edits (after committing) when authoring a new page.
+When viewing a Markdown file on GitHub, click the bookmarklet to open a Juncture-rendered version of the page.
+This lets you preview edits immediately after committing.
+Without it, you may need to wait up to a minute (or longer) for the Jekyll build to complete, and unpublished posts will not be viewable at all.

+> Note: This only works with GitHub-hosted Markdown files.
+Using it on other pages will not produce a Juncture preview.

 ---